 Scope of works

+The existing two lane road has a narrow seal width, narrow gravel shoulders and steep batters.
+To improve safety and reduce the risk of serious crashes, the road needs to be widened.
 It is planned to undertake works in a series of stages over several years to address these concerns by:

 - Widening the existing road pavement and constructing sealed shoulders

-The referral for the upgrade of Pinjarra-Williams Road has been published on the Department of Environment and Energy website for public comment.
+The referral for the upgrade of Pinjarra Williams Road has been published on the Department of Environment and Energy website for public comment.